status2 <- function(w) {

 Note that for the SALSA scores we use a different normalization compared to before.
 Instead of dividing by the maximum, we divide by the sum, so that the vector of SALSA hub and authority scores sum to 1.0.

-Now all we need to do is play our HITS status game on the centered adjacency matrix:
+Now that we have our column-centered the adjacency matrix, all we need to do is play our HITS status game on it:

 We then use the function below to normalize each status score to be within the minus one to plus one interval and have mean zero: